-Face masks are a must almost everywhere, and there’s ample evidence that masks are the best protection we have against COVID-19 until a vaccine is widely available.
+Face masks are a must almost everywhere, and there’s ample evidence that masks are the best protection we have against COVID-19, aside from vaccination.

 But what about face shields, those curved plastic or Plexiglass panels worn by so many healthcare providers?
 Odds are we’ve all seen fellow shoppers or a barista sporting a shield instead of a mask, and seemingly more comfortable for it.